 - You can work on scenes from your novel out of sequence if you like, because you’ll know how to stitch it all together thanks to your outline

-If you haven’t outlined a book before (or want to try another approach), consider these 7 story outlining methods.
+If you haven’t outlined a book before (or want to try another approach) learn how to write a book with Now Novel’s suite of outlining tools plus our ever-helpful critique community.

 Once you have an outline you can use, it’s time to set a deadline and get going on your first draft: